-Should I get a credit card if I am unemployed?
+Can you get a credit card if you're unemployed?

 Credit cards can be an effective money management tool and can sometimes still be an option for you if you’re unemployed.

-It’s also important to think carefully about taking on debt if you are not working as there could be risks if you get into financial difficulties.
+It’s also important to think carefully about taking on debt if you are not working, as there could be risks if you get into financial difficulties and find yourself unable to make payments on what you've borrowed.

 Can I get a credit card if I’m unemployed?